Monato: Semajno

 In 1977 Stefan Maul was editor of the German newspaper Weltbild and received the task to develop Zenit, a new newspaper for the older generation.
 Although the project failed due to several independent factors from Maul, he became expert about the creation of a new publication, the testing of the market and other similar necessary steps.
 That gave strength to his old dream: to publish a weekly newspaper in Esperanto, not about Esperanto itself, but on general issues such as politics, economics, science and much more.

 In 1978 Maul realized his dream.
 He printed a sample of Semajno ("week" in Esperanto), a 40-page number DIN A4-formed, black-white illustrated, with articles about terrorism, the Olympic games in Moscow in 1980, about the political situation in Spain, about gerontology and much more.
 This edition paid from his own pocket.
-He calculated that the project would succeed if Semajno had 10,000 subscribers but he did not reach that amount at all.
-Maul left the idea and considered it had lost a beautiful dream.
+He calculated that the project would succeed if Semajno had 10,000 subscribers, but he amounted less than 1,000 subscribers, and thus published no more editions past the first one.